 The Go Centre was ideally equipped for a wide range of activities.
 The main feature of the building was three large halls, enabling over two hundred people to play Go.
 The EGCC was equipped with high quality playing material (shell and slate stones, kaya and katsura go boards).
 The special designed Japanese tatami room, the Kunwa room (named after Iwamoto Sensei when he changed his name after he won the Honinbo title) is used for important games.

 The Go Department of the Go Centre, consisting of a staff of two people, tried to realize the aim of Iwamoto.
 This aim was made concrete in the plan developed in May 1994: Go Promotion 1995-2000.
 Since the building in which the EGCC is housed was quite large, the European Go Federation (EGF) and the Dutch Go Association (Nederlandse Go Bond) also had their office.

 For a financial healthy exploitation of the EGCC it was necessary to let halls for other purposes.
 They let halls to many bridge clubs, a chess and checker club and to emphasis the cultural aspect of the center they hosted several Japanese cultural activities, like painting and flower arrangement.

 The website of the EGCC can be found at http://www.go-centre.nl.

-The Closure of the EGCC was announced in June, 2019.
-Athough income was roughly static, increasing costs had caused the future of the Centre to be judged as unviable.
+The closure of the EGCC was announced in June, 2019.
+Although income was roughly static, increasing costs had caused the future of the Centre to be judged as unviable.
 The decision was thus taken to sell the building.
-What money is left will go to a new fund called the Iwamoto European Go fund.
+What money was left went to a new fund called the Iwamoto Europe Foundation.